Updated on September 13, 2024.

 How can you know which hearing aid is right for you?

 Your ENT specialist or an audiologist (a healthcare provider who specializes in hearing issues) can help you sort through the pros and cons of each type of device.
 For instance, while you may like the discreet look of CIC or ITC models, they can lead you to hear your voice in your head when you speak, Hoekzama says.
-They are also linked to feedback.
-Careful fitting and programming can usually get rid of this whistling noise.
+They are also associated with feedback.
+Careful fitting and programming can usually eliminate this whistling noise.

 Batteries are another factor to consider.
 Some hearing aids have rechargeable batteries, while others use small disposable batteries.
 For people with limited manual dexterity (difficulty using one’s fingers), changing tiny batteries may be a challenge.
 That may make rechargeable models a better bet.

-A medical exam or HCP visit is probably a good idea if you have any amount of hearing loss.
-But people with mild to moderate hearing loss can skip that step and choose OTC hearing aids.
+Patients may need to try a few options before determining which hearing aid makes the most sense, says Hoekzema.
+Your ear shape, level of hearing loss, and personal preferences should all be taken into account.
+While a medical exam or HCP visit is probably a good idea if you have any amount of hearing loss, people with mild to moderate hearing loss can skip that step and buy OTC hearing aids .

-Once you get your hearing aids, you’ll likely need time to adjust to them.
+Once you do buy your hearing aids, you’ll likely need time to adjust to them.
 It can take a month or more to get comfortable with a new hearing aid, Hoekzema says.
-In many cases, they come with a trial period to help you make sure they're right for you.
-Check to see if a trial period is available before you pick.
+In many cases, hearing aids come with a trial period to help you make sure the ones you buy are right for you.
+Check to see if a trial period is available before buying.

 Hearing aids can be a big purchase.
 OTC options may range in price from around $100 to $2,000 per pair.
 The cost of prescription hearing aids could range as high as $6,000, on average.
 High-end products can be even more expensive.

 In some cases, the U.S. Department of Veterans Affairs (VA) will cover the cost of hearing aids for veterans.
-For instance, you may be eligible if you have significant hearing loss linked to your military service or to a medical condition treated at a VA hospital.
+For instance, if you are a veteran with significant hearing loss linked to your military service or a medical condition treated at a VA hospital, you may be eligible to receive hearing aids through the VA.
 Federal employees and their families may also be entitled to basic hearing aids through some insurance plans.
 Some nonprofit organizations may also help cover the cost of hearing aids for people with limited incomes.

 You may also be able to receive discounted or free hearing aids (along with other assistive devices to help you better manage your job) through a Vocational Rehabilitation (VR) program.
 Search for VR programs in your city or state to see if you may be eligible.